A spacious ridge ramble in the Danskin Mountains with abundant wildflowers and views of snow-covered Trinity Mountains and Arrowrock Reservoir

 From beginning to end, this hike in late April is a wonderland of green and vivid hues of purple and yellow dotted throughout.
 Hiking through these sagebrush hills gave me a light feeling of air and space and a renewed appreciation for the landscapes of southern Idaho.

 Larkspur and Arrowleaf Balsamroot

 The initial single-track trail winds through a sea of sagebrush over rolling hills and past rusted metal signs and occasional core stones of granite.
 There are some bypasses around the highest elevations: we took a good one that met up with the ridge jeep trail to avoid more climbing, about 2 miles into the hike on the east (right) of the ridge.
 The bypass was not at this time marked with a cairn, however, the path it took was clear.
 At this point we saw our first view of Lucky Peak Lake and Boise to the west.
 Along most of the hike the snow-capped Trinity Mountains loom on the east horizon.
 As we climbed, vegetation became even more thick and green.
-Tree line is reached about one mile from the summit.
-Creeks cutting through rollling hills to the east were tempting to explore.
+The trail intersects a creek near the summit with pines lining its sloping banks that was tempting to explore.

 Single track trail meets with jeep trail ~ 2 miles into hike; it stays level, then winds up and down to Kepros Mountain left-center horizon

 Idaho Batholith granite - Trinity Mountains on horizon

 Arrowrock Reservoir from summit of Kepros Mountain

 Pretty sure this is a gopher snake - looks like a rattler but this one had no rattle

 From Kepros Mountain summit looking northeast to Arrowrock Reservoir